 Our ambition is to go beyond ensuring the statutory minimum wage.
 We aim to achieve progressive and sustainable wage improvement towards a living wage or at least the defined target wage at these production sites.

-The pilot is expected to run until 2025, with a final impact measurement and commitment to continuity beyond the end of the pilot.
+We have adjusted the roadmap slightly in order to achieve a greater impact for our pilot suppliers.
+Accordingly, the pilot project is planned to run until 2027 (previously until 2025) with a final impact measurement and commitment to continuity beyond the end of the pilot.
 For more information on our pilot, read our case study here.

 The standards we set in our supply chain also apply to our own production facilities.
 As a first step, we accordingly assessed the wages at our production site in Izmir, Türkiye.
 The analyse showed a significant increase in wages so that HUGO BOSS could compensate for the high inflation rate at Türkiye.
 On average our employees in Izmir receive a living wage in accordance with the reference value of the Global Living Wage Coalition.